The Real McKenzies

 The Real McKenzies is a Canadian Celtic punk band founded in 1992 and based in Vancouver, British Columbia.
-They are one of the founders of the Celtic punk movement, albeit 10 years after The Pogues.
+They are considered the founders of the Canadian Celtic punk movement, and were one of the first Celtic punk bands, albeit 10 years after The Pogues.
+Founding member Paul McKenzie has been the only continuous member of the band since its inception.